 The all-male, all-white, all-Republican commissioner board was embroiled in scandal after scandal throughout 2018.
 Additionally, the putrid stench leftover by a former commissioner’s misdeeds during a South Korean business development trip and the subsequent investigations in its aftermath has left county residents feeling less than confident.

 While county residents had an opportunity to dramatically alter its five-member commissioner board in the November election, instead, voters opted to re-elect an all-white, all-male, all-Republican group, including the former commissioners’ president, who this summer was credibly accused of domestic violence against his soon-to-be ex-wife.

-Meanwhile, county residents rejected qualified women for county office and turned down a brilliant state’s attorney candidate, for no other reason than they had a “D” in front of their names on the ballot.
+Meanwhile, county residents rejected qualified women for county office.
+They turned down a brilliant state’s attorney candidate for no other reason than they had a “D” in front of their names on the ballot.

 Some things never change.

 The far-left and the far-right in Maryland politics, both of whom share a mutual disdain for moderation and pragmatism, were utterly defeated in this Maryland political cycle.

 Maryland voters categorically rebuked Trumpian ideology and the inflexible Our Revolution crew.

 Nonetheless, the polarizing extremes of both parties still grumble incessantly on social media with the comfort of self-containment, all operating well within their limited political bubbles.